Submit your abstract for the Poster Conference

 • Visuals should be easy to understand and not contain unnecessary details.
 To present numerical data in graphical form is preferable but if data must be presented in table form, keep it simple.
 Make sure that any visual can “stand alone” (i.e., graphs have a brief title, axes are properly labeled, symbols are explained, etc.).

-If you have any remaining questions about poster presentations, please contact Ebba Perman.
+If you have any remaining questions about poster presentations, please contact Mads Wagner Dahl.

 Posters – mounting and dismounting